SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 # Nav and Navbar​

-Require a wrapping .navbar​
+The Nav and Navbar​ components equire a wrapping element with a class of `.navbar​`.

-Responsive by default​
+Both components are responsive by default​.

-Come with built-in support for a handful of sub-components​
+They come with built-in support for a handful of sub-components​:

 - **.navbar-brand** for your company, product, or project name​